-The Karisma staff shall prepare a final budget of proposed income and expenditures and present it to the Student Council and the administration for approval during the spring semester preceding the year of publication.
-In November of the year of their publication, the staff also shall draft a preliminary budget for the following year so that ASB fees for Karisma for the following year can be reviewed by the Board of Directors with all anticipated costs in hand.

-- B. The staff shall give financial reports to the Student and President's Cabinets at least twice per semester. - C. The staff shall not make expenditures over and above those amounts approved in the budget except by amendment to the budget by the Student Council and approved by the Vice President for Student Development and Vice President for Administrative Services. - D. All financial matters, including records and reports, shall be processed by the College Business Office in the normal manner for College accounts.
+- A. The Karisma staff shall prepare a final budget of proposed income and expenditures and present it to the Student Council and the administration for approval during the spring semester preceding the year of publication.
+Strict cash and budgetary control must be exercised each year in its production.
+In November of the year of their publication, the staff also shall draft a preliminary budget for the following year so that ASB fees for Karisma for the following year can be reviewed by the ASB and the Financial Planning & Priorities Committee. - B. The staff shall give financial reports to the Student Council twice per semester. - C. The staff shall not make expenditures over and above those amounts approved in the budget except by amendment to the budget by the Student Council and approved by the Vice President for Student Development. - D. All financial matters, including records and reports, shall be processed by the University Business Office in the normal manner for University accounts.
 The required approval of payment of all invoices shall include the editor or assistant editor, the sponsor and the Vice President for Student Development.
 All purchasing shall be done by purchase order as prescribed by the Vice-President for Administrative Services.